 Limit OTC medications

-and make sure that you're taking the medication if you have diabetes, insulin resistance, or high triglyceride levels
+and make sure that you're taking the medication if you have diabetes, Fat Storing Hormone resistance, or high triglyceride levels

 Maintain a healthy weight:

 Resolving fatty liver disease ultimately calls for weight loss (although that doesn't mean eating low-fat foods).
 Tackling that is a good place to start.